Caregiver Connection

 - No Chapter Yet

-Located in communities across Ontario, our chapters are made up of volunteer Chapter Leaders and parents and caregivers on their own journey of supporting their child with mental health needs.
-Our chapters meet regularly providing parents and caregivers a safe and friendly place to connect with others, feel heard and get help navigating the child and youth mental health system.
+Located in communities across Ontario, our Caregiver Connection groups are made up of volunteer Peer Support Facilitators and parents and caregivers on their own journey of supporting their child with mental health needs.
+Our groups meet regularly providing parents and caregivers a safe and friendly place to connect with others, feel heard, and get help navigating the child and youth mental health system.
 It’s also a chance to hear from others who understand.

-Why join a peer support chapter?
+Why join a Caregiver Connection group?
 Is it right for me?

 Parents and caregivers join us at various stages in their journey.
 Some are just beginning to understand the challenge they face, others are waiting for treatments and some are at the other end of their journey, working on mental health recovery.

-Our peer support chapters provide opportunities for parents to seek support when it comes to any issues, big or small.
+Our Caregiver Connection groups provide opportunities for parents to seek support when it comes to any issues, big or small.
 For example, some parents may be looking for support to ensure their child’s needs are addressed at school, or when preparing for an Identification, Placement, and Review Committee (IPRC) meeting or a meeting with the treatment team supporting their child.

 - Meet other people who are having similar experiences, which can also lead to lasting friendships for you and your child.